AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       | Interface           | It has interfaces concept             | Doesn't support interfaces                      |
       | Optional parameters | Functions support optional parameters | No support of optional parameters for functions |

-200.  ### What are the advantages of typescript over javascript
+202.  ### What are the advantages of typescript over javascript

       Below are some of the advantages of typescript over javascript,

       1. TypeScript is able to find compile time errors at the development time only and it makes sures less runtime errors.
 Whereas javascript is an interpreted language.
       2. TypeScript is strongly-typed or supports static typing which allows for checking type correctness at compile time.
 This is not available in javascript.
       3. TypeScript compiler can compile the .ts files into ES3,ES4 and ES5 unlike ES6 features of javascript which may not be supported in some browsers.

-201.  ### What is an object initializer

-      An object initializer is an expression that describes the initialization of an Object.
-The syntax for this expression is represented as a comma-delimited list of zero or more pairs of property names and associated values of an object, enclosed in curly braces ({}).
-This is also known as literal notation.
-It is one of the ways to create an object.

-      ```javascript
-      var initObject = { a: "John", b: 50, c: {} };

-      console.log(initObject.a); // John
-      ```

-202.  ### What is a constructor method
+203.  ### What is a constructor method

       The constructor method is a special method for creating and initializing an object created within a class.
 If you do not specify a constructor method, a default constructor is used.
 The example usage of constructor would be as below,